Should you be worried about range anxiety in 2024?

 Large businesses that are transitioning their fleets to EVs may still experience range anxiety, particularly if their drivers need to cover long distances.
 Barriers such as increased charge time and disparity in charge point locations need to be accounted for, but they shouldn’t completely prevent your business from switching.

 There are some solutions that can be implemented to address these concerns:

 - Use EV smartphone apps to plan long journey routes based on nearby charge points

 - Install home charge points for your employee’s convenience, allowing them to charge their EV overnight.
 This will provide peace of mind that their vehicle will always be fully charged by the morning

-- Invest in on-road charge cards, so employees can access over 11,000 charge points in the UK, including rapid chargers.
+- Invest in on-road charge cards, so employees can access over 1,400 charging locations across the Island of Ireland.
 This is great for fleets needing time efficiency when charging.